paddyohanlon/remote-manifesto/_posts/2013-09-09-spanish-in-30-days-experiment-introduction.markdown

 “Can I encapsulate the most important 20% an easily graspable one-pager?”

 ##### F for Frequency
-“How frequenty should I practice?
+“How frequently should I practice?
 Can I cram, and what should my schedule look like?
 What growing pains can I predict?
 What is the minimum effective dose (MED) for volume?”

 ##### E for Encoding
 “How do I anchor the new material to what I already know for rapid recall?
 Acronyms like DiSSS and CaFE are examples of encoding.”